 South Africa is bursting with family-friendly lodges.
 As a parent, it makes the whole adventure run smoothly and seamlessly, knowing that your children are having so much fun and are so warmly welcomed.
 Whether you’re in central Cape Town, pottering around the Winelands, or out on safari, we have found some fantastic options where family fun is the focus.

 Some of our favourite family friendly lodges have fabulous kids clubs- the sort of places where your children will wave you off without a second glance and look mildly disappointed when you come back.
 And just because a lodge is family friendly, it doesn’t mean there isn’t much for adults there- Boschendal for example has a fantastic kids club, and your reviewer is pleased to report the estate wine is rather delicious too!

 A few of our favourite family friendly lodges (before you get to safari):

 South Africa is the only country on the continent where you can take your children on a non-malarial safari.
 We have scoped out some fantastic game reserves in the Eastern Cape and Madikwe where the game viewing is utterly glorious and its all non-malarial.
 We’ve visited a huge number of non-malarial safari lodges on your behalf, so let us know what works for your family and we can guide you towards the best choices for you.

-Our pick of family friendly activities in South Africa
+Some tips on family friendly activities in South Africa:

 Younger children are entertained by the things you least expect- helping the safari guides wash the car, visiting the aquarium in Cape Town, or digging holes in the beach on the Garden Route.
 Monkeyland and Birds of Eden are always great hits with children, and we have to confess, we rather enjoy them as adults too.